Mr-Helpful/preventable-deaths-scraper/README.md

 #### Medical Cause Analysis

-The cause analysis is written in python, and requires [python 3.8](https://www.python.org/downloads/) or above.
-To install the analysis, you will need to have [pip](https://pip.pypa.io/en/stable/installation/) installed.
-Once you have pip installed, you can install the analysis by running the following command in the root directory of this repository:
+To install the dependencies for the medical cause analysis, you can run the following command in the root directory of this repository:

 ```bash
 pip install -r src/analyses/natural-language/requirements.txt